Home > Moving > City Guides > 11 Things to Know About Living in Columbia

 Photo via @famouslydapper

-As one of the first planned cities in America, Columbia has made its mark in American history, and there are several museums and historical sites where you can discover it!
+As one of the first planned cities in America, Soda City has made its mark in American history.
+There are several museums and historical sites that you can discover while living in Columbia!
 Tour the Mann-Simons Site, the former home of African-American entrepreneurs like midwife Celia Mann and boatman Ben Delane, who helped grow the local community.
-Visit the Museum of Reconstruction at Woodrow Wilson’s family home to learn more about Columbia’s early racial, social, and political landscape.
+Visit The Museum of the Reconstruction Era at Woodrow Wilson’s family home to learn more about Columbia’s early racial, social, and political landscape.
 Connect with River City’s roots by walking through late 18th-century and early 19th-century period rooms and focus galleries at Robert Mills House—one of the five National Historic Landmarks in Columbia.
-Check out the University of South Carolina’s curation of Southern history, including folk art and the mineral collection of naturalist Thomas Cooper with a free trip to McKissick Museum.
-Or see artifacts and other incredible displays focused on the Revolutionary War and the Civil War at South Carolina State Museum.
+Check out the University of South Carolina’s curation of Southern history—including folk art and the mineral collection of Thomas Cooper—with a free trip to McKissick Museum.
+Or see artifacts and other incredible displays focused on the American Revolution and Civil War at South Carolina State Museum.

 Get Your Fill at Must-Try Restaurants